-The script may have been further developed since the Whiringa Tuatahi - Stage One application and feedback from Script To Screen.
-Please refer also to the Kopere Hou - Fresh Shorts Pointers Document: Narrative Script Basic Checklist for things to consider in your script and story development.
+The script may have been further developed since the Whiringa Tuatahi - Stage One application and feedback received from Script to Screen.
+Please refer also to the Kōpere Hou - Fresh Shorts Pointers Document.
+Narrative Script Basic Checklist for things to consider in your script and story development.
 Developments must also be reflected in the writer's notes.

 A script outlines what a reader and audience will see and hear.
 Using visual imagery, character behaviour, dialogue and sound to tell a compelling story.
 Writers should present scripts in 12-point courier font, which is standard for the film industry.
-It is recommended you use screenwriting software that formats your work to industry standard, such as Final Draft or Celtx.
+It is recommended you use screenwriting software that formats your work to industry standard, such as Final Draft, Celtx, Highland 2 (mac only) or Arc Studio.

 If your application is for a documentary you will need to provide a 'documentary outline' or thorough treatment.
 You also need to submit proof (for example an email or letter) that the subject of your documentary is committed to the project.
-If you received any feedback about your script in the short application, now would be a good time to refine and further develop it.